Prevalence of Methicillin-Resistant Staphylococcus Aureus In Khwaja Yunus Ali Medical College Hospital

 Abdullah Akhtar Ahmed, Shakhaowat Hossain, Babul Aktar, Nusrat Akhtar Juyee, SM Ali Hasan

 Background: Methicillin-resistant Staphylococcus aureus (MRSA) is a major cause of healthcare-associated infections.
-To combat the challenge of life threatening MRSA remains a primary focus of most hospital infection control programs6.
-This study is undertaken in Khwaja Yunus Ali Medical College Hospital to identify the MRSA for determination of its prevalence and is considered a component of an infection control program in many countries5.
+To combat the challenge of life-threatening MRSA remains a primary focus of most hospital infection control programs6.
+This study is undertaken in Khwaja Yunus Ali Medical College Hospital to identify the MRSA for the determination of its prevalence and is considered a component of an infection control program in many countries5.

 Methods: Three hundred seventy hospitalized patients of surgery and medicine departments were studied during 2015.
-Clinical information of the patients and their pus, wound swab, sputum, throat s2wab and CSF were cultured.
+Clinical information of the patients and their pus wound swab, sputum, throat s2wab, and CSF was cultured.

 Results: Out of 370 patients, pus and wound swab of 217 (59%) had wound infection, sputum and throat swab of 141 had respiratory tract infection (38%) and CSF of 12 (3.2%) had meningitis were aseptically collected and cultured.
-Staphylococcus aureus were isolated in 51% cases and out of them MRSA was identified in 72 (73%) cases.
-MRSA isolated in 50% cases of meningitis, 49% cases of respiratory tract infection and 29% cases of wound infection.
+Staphylococcus aureus was isolated in 51% cases and out of them, MRSA was identified in 72 (73%) cases.
+MRSA isolated in 50% cases of meningitis, 49% of cases of respiratory tract infection, and 29% of cases of wound infection.

-Conclusion: Methicillin-resistant Staphylococcus aureus appeared as a common cause of major illness and death and impose serious economic costs on patients and hospitals of our area like other developing countries.
-Detection of MRSA was associated with more severe clinical presentation.
+Conclusion: Methicillin-resistant Staphylococcus aureus appeared as a common cause of major illness and death and impose serious economic costs on patients and hospitals in our area like other developing countries.
+The detection of MRSA was associated with a more severe clinical presentation.

 KYAMC Journal Vol. 7, No.-1, Jul 2016, Page 673-677